MistaVikz/GHG-Port/README.md

 The project correlation matrix is constructed from manually assigned technology and country correlations, which can lead to issues with positive semi-definiteness.
 If the correlation matrix is not positive semi-definite, the simulation will fail.
 This is a known limitation of the current implementation, and users should be aware of this potential issue when using the tool.

+### GHG_Port Excel Tool

+The GHG_Port Excel tool is used to generate and analyze a portfolio of projects.
+The following steps outline how to use the tool:

+1. Add your projects to the Portfolio worksheet in the GHG_Port.xlsx file.
+This worksheet should contain the data for the projects you want to analyze.

+2. Click on the Generate Correlation Matrices button to create the correlation matrices for your projects.
+This button will check if the required worksheets and columns exist, and then create the technology and country correlation matrices using the data in the Portfolio worksheet.
+If any errors occur during this process, an error message will be displayed.

+3. Manually add the correlations between all technologies and countries in the correlation matrices.
+Alternatively, you can use the Generate Random Correlation Values button to generate random correlation values for testing purposes.
+This button will overwrite any existing correlation values with new random values.

+4. Click on the Generate Portfolio button to create the Portfolio Workbook.
+Before generating the portfolio, the program will check if the correlations are unique, valid, and if the correlation matrices are square.
+If any of these checks fail, an error message will be displayed and the portfolio will not be generated.
+If all checks pass, the program will generate the portfolio.

+5. Run GHG_Port.py to analyze the portfolio.

+Run the GHG_Port.py script to analyze the portfolio generated in the previous step.
+This script will perform the necessary calculations and analysis on the portfolio data.
+Make sure to run the script in the same directory as the GHG_Port.xlsx file.

 ### Output
 The project produces one Excel file as output: Portfolio_Simulation_Results.xlsx.
 This file is stored in a timestamped directory within the /output subdirectory.
 The directory is created at runtime and its name is in the format YYYYMMDD_HHMMSS, where YYYYMMDD is the date and HHMMSS is the time.